1jour1vin

 About the wine:

-Made from 67% Merlot and 33% Cabernet Sauvignon, the 2011 vintage offers an expressive and complex bouquet of black fruit, spices, leather, and forest floor notes.
-A vibrant, intensely fruity, and subtly oaky attack leads to a full-bodied, dense, robust, and generous palate.
+Made from 67% Merlot and 33% Cabernet Sauvignon, the 2011 vintage offers an expressive and complex bouquet of black fruits, spices, leather, and forest floor notes.
+A vibrant, intensely fruity, and subtly oaky attack leads into a full-bodied, dense, robust, and generous palate.
 It shows great promise for the future.

 Gault & Millau Wine Guide